 Our favorite part of the garden is the famous water garden, where Monet painted his ‘Water Lilies’ series.
 Walk over the Japanese bridge and stare at the weeping willows and serene lily pads.
 You can also tour his home.
 The manor house has been preserved, with his living quarters and studio kept as it was when he lived there.

-If you have time, it’s worth driving to the nearby town of Vernon, where many Impressionist artists painted some of their most famous works.Book a Tour here for Monet’s House
+If you have time, it’s worth driving to the nearby towns of Vernon and Auvers-sur-Oise, where many Impressionist artists painted some of their most famous works.Book a Tour here for Monet’s House

 10. Explore Charming Evreux